Thewbi/ICE40_UltraPlus_5K_up5k_Lattice/README.md

 ## Flash / Program

+Plug in the ICE40 UP5K eval board into your computer via a USB cable that transmits data and not only charge.

 ### Program into RAM (This is the fastest method for development and does not grind down the flash)

 The instructions for the jumpers are explained on the small sheet of paper that comes with the ICE40 UP5K board.